keiwsh/NoHistoryTracker/README.md

 ## Features
 - Automatically starts when Firefox opens.
-- Ability to toggle URL tracking on and off.
+- Ability to toggle tracking on and off.
-- Console logs for debugging and tracking extension state changes.

 ## To Do
 - Create Icons
-- Add ability to toggle on and off
+- Add ability to toggle on and off with icons
 - Add Whitelist what to track

 ## Contributing